intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 : No software is perfect, and failures can lead to unexpected behavior.
-Well-designed software strives to be resilient to such issues, whether they occur in the local software, or in software that it communicates with.
+Well-designed software strives to be resilient to such issues, whether they occur in the local software or in software that it communicates with.
 In particular, it is critical for software to gracefully recover from these issues without aborting unrelated processing.